awslabs/containers-cost-allocation-dashboard/README.md

 ### The Data Collection Pod is in Status of `Completed`, But There's No Data in the S3 Bucket

-The data collection container collects data between 72 hours ago 00:00:00.000 and 48 hours ago 00:00:00.000.<br />
+The data collection container collects data between 72 hours ago 00:00:00.000 and 48 hours ago 00:00:00.000.
-Your Kubecost server still have missing data in this timeframe.<br />
+Your Kubecost server still have missing data in this timeframe.
 Please check the data collection container logs, and if you see the below message, it means you still don't have enough data:

     <timestamp> ERROR kubecost-s3-exporter: API response appears to be empty.